John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🖋️ About the Author: John Bunyan (1628–1688)

-John Bunyan was an English writer and preacher.
-He was a Puritan who spent many years in prison for preaching without government permission.
-During his time in jail, he wrote The Pilgrim’s Progress (1678), one of the most famous Christian allegories ever written.
+John Bunyan was an English writer and preacher and a leading figure among the Puritans.
+He was imprisoned for preaching without official permission, and during his time in jail he wrote The Pilgrim’s Progress (first published in 1678), one of the most famous Christian allegories in English literature.
+His simple, powerful style has influenced religious writing for centuries.

 📘 About The Pilgrim’s Progress